“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 I hated those sessions.

 I kept asking myself: is this actually helping, or am I creating a maintenance problem I’ll spend months untangling?
 I rejected large amounts of what was generated.
 I rewrote sections entirely.
 Some weeks, the AI collaboration felt like it cost me more time than it saved.
-The code that came back felt like it had been written by a capable stranger who had skimmed the documentation but didn’t understand what I was trying to build.

 What was missing, I eventually understood, was context.
 Not technical context alone — the kind of context that conveys not just what the code needs to do, but what the code needs to be.
 How it should feel.
 What principles it must not violate.
-Where it fits in a system that has been built by one person with very specific values over two years.
+Where it fits in a system that has been built by one person with very specific values over years.

 That took months to figure out.
 Not weeks.
 Months.

-Chapter 8: December
+Chapter 8: The Hardest Stretch

 I had been working toward something ambitious: transforming the single-file compiler into a full multi-file compilation platform.
 Cross-compilation-unit symbol resolution.
 A global namespace registry.
 Import and export across source files.
 Static library creation.
 The ability to build real programs from multiple Mica files, each compiled independently, linked together as proper ELF objects.